toasted-nutbread/yomichan/README.md

 Unfortunately, as most of the dictionaries released in this format are proprietary, they are unable to be bundled with Yomichan.
 Instead, you will need to procure these dictionaries yourself and import them using [Yomichan Import](https://foosoft.net/projects/yomichan-import).
-Please see the project page for additional details.
+Check the project page for additional details.

 [![Pocket EPWING dictionaries](https://foosoft.net/projects/yomichan/img/epwing-devices-thumb.png)](https://foosoft.net/projects/yomichan/img/epwing-devices.jpg)